COMP SCI 4123 - Software Process Improvement

 Learning & Teaching Activities

-Learning & Teaching ModesThe background material is presented using lectures and is reinforced by the programming assignments, essays and personal process review.
+Learning & Teaching ModesThe background material is presented using lectures and is reinforced by the lecture reviews, programming assignments, essays and personal process review.
+The lecture reviews are intended to encourage timely engagement with the background material.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to spend 10 hours per week on the course.
 This includes: